KalanaMW/expernetic-library-management-system/README.md

 ## Context

-This project was built as an internship assignment for Expernetic LLC.
+This project was built as an internship assignment for Expernetic LLC (rebranded as Libréum LMS).
 The goal was demonstrating clean architecture, proper separation of concerns, and competency with modern full-stack development practices.
 It's intentionally focused on fundamentals rather than bells and whistles.

 ## License